mlandis/graphical_model_magnets/README.md

 More broadly, I've taught at the [Molecular Evolution Workshop](https://molevol.mbl.edu/index.php/Main_Page) in Woods Hole for the past few years.
 With others, I teach portions of the [Bayesian phylogenetics](https://revbayes.github.io/workshops/woodshole2018.html) unit, where I introduce concepts in phylogenetic model building while using RevBayes as a platform.
 My presentation normally relies on either static premade images or hand drawn board work.
 While imagining more effective ways to present the material, magnets came to mind -- magnets where you could write on their surface and rearrange them in whatever way the group's curiosity might take us.
 I thought magnets like this might be available online, but my searches came up empty.
 So the only thing to do was to make some myself!

 The magnets made for a fantastic teaching aid -- e.g. "Who'll volunteer to build the graphical model that specifies such-and-such list of equations?
 How many random variables do you have?
 How many edges are needed?
-What if you treated U as a function of L + \sigma^2 instead of as a constant value?
-What if you set \sigma to be Gamma-distributed?"
-But I'm also finding new uses for them in diagramming probabilistic models.
+What if you treated U as a function of L + z^2 instead of as a constant value?
+What if you set z to be Gamma-distributed?" -- it turned what could have been a stale moment into something lively and interactive that involved the whole class.

 I'm more than pleased with how the graphical model magnets turned out.
-Not bad for a realized daydream.
 And the students and teachers at the workshop seemed to enjoy them, too.
 My thanks go to the MolEvol2018 [Course Participants](https://molevol.mbl.edu/index.php/Participants) for allowing [Tracy Heath](http://phyloworks.org/) and myself to try these out in the classroom!
+Besides teaching, I'm finding the magnets are a pleasant alternative to pen-and-paper for diagramming new models.

 ### Materials